Leonidas F. Livingston

-Leonidas Felix Livingston (April 3, 1832 – February 11, 1912) was a U.S. Representative from Georgia.
+Leonidas Felix Livingston (April 3, 1832 – February 11, 1912) was an American Confederate States Army veteran who served 10 terms as a U.S. Representative from Georgia from 1891 to 1911.

 Early life and political involvement

 Born near Covington, Georgia, Livingston attended the common schools, and engaged in agricultural pursuits.

+Civil War

 He entered the Confederate States Army as a private in August 1861 and served throughout the American Civil War.

+Early career

 He resumed agricultural pursuits in Newton County, Georgia, serving as member of the Georgia House of Representatives in 1876, 1877, and 1879 to 1881, and in the Georgia State Senate in 1882 and 1883.
 He served as vice president of the Georgia State Agricultural Society for eleven years and president four years, and as president of the Georgia State Alliance for three years.

 U.S. Congress

 Livingston was elected as a Democrat to the Fifty-second and to the nine succeeding Congresses (March 4, 1891 – March 3, 1911).
 He was an unsuccessful candidate for renomination in 1910.